-Since 2008 when the Group listed on the London Stock Exchange, we have grown our fleet almost threefold from about 27,000 to over 72,000 units.
+Since 2008 when the Group listed on the London Stock Exchange, we have grown our fleet almost threefold from about 27,000 to nearly 72,000 units.
 Today the Group manages one of the largest, most modern railcar fleets in the industry.

 A vigorous, established fleet maintenance and repair programme ensures high levels of fleet reliability, thereby improving operating efficiency and service quality for customers, which in turn drives strong client retention.